apurugganan/AJ-PURUGGANAN-IS24-full-stack-competition-req97073/README.md

 npm run dev
 ```

-5. Navigate to frontend folder and install node modules
+5. Open a new terminal.
+Navigate back to the project folder then to the frontend folder.
+Then install node modules
 ```
-cd ../frontend
+cd {path-to-projectfolder}/frontend
 npm install
 ```